They may be crispy and thin, but this cranberry pecan lace cookies recipe makes cookies that are as delicate as they are delicious!

 - 1/4 cup light corn syrup

 - 1 cup chopped pecans or walnuts

 - 1/4 cup dried cranberries

-- Form dough into two logs about six inches in length and wrap each one in plastic wrap.
+- Form the cookie dough into two logs about six inches in length and wrap each one in plastic wrap.
 Place in the fridge for at least two hours or until firm.

-- Remove one log at a time and unwrap before cutting into 1/4 inch slices.
-Place each cookie about three inches apart on an uncreased foil or parchment lined baking sheet.
+- Remove one log at a time and unwrap before cutting the cookie batter into 1/4-inch slices.
+Place each cookie about three inches apart on an ungreased foil or parchment-lined baking sheet.

-- Bake at 350 for about 11-12 minutes, or until cookies are browned and lacy.
+- Bake at 350 for about 11-12 minutes, or until cookies are golden brown and lacy.
 Remove from oven and allow to cool completely before removing from foil.
 Enjoy!